h2oai/wave/py/README.rst

 a suite of form and data visualization components for rapidly prototyping analytical and decision-support applications.

-Telesync's components work in conjunction with the Telesync relay server that facilitates realtime state synchronization between Python and web browsers.
+Q's components work in conjunction with the Q relay server that facilitates realtime state synchronization between Python and web browsers.

-The Telesync relay server is built into H2O.ai Q for enterprise-grade hosting.

 Installing